hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/README.md

 ## Step 2: Start Hazelcast cluster

-Note that, in case of Hazelcast Enterprise OpenShift (both [Centos](hazelcast-cluster/hazelcast-enterprise-openshift-centos/) and [RHEL](hazelcast-cluster/hazelcast-enterprise-openshift-rhel/), you will need a valid Hazelcast license key.
-If you don't have one, you can either use [Hazelcast OpenShift Origin](hazelcast-cluster/hazelcast-openshift-origin/) instead or get a trial key from [this link](https://hazelcast.com/hazelcast-enterprise-download/trial/).
+Note that, in case of Hazelcast Enterprise (and Hazelcast Enterprise RHEL), you will need a valid Hazelcast license key.
+If you don't have one, you can either use [Hazelcast OpenShift Origin](hazelcast-cluster/hazelcast/) instead or get a trial key from [this link](https://hazelcast.com/hazelcast-enterprise-download/trial/).

 **1) Create Project**